telosnetwork/telos-docs/docs/dapps/launch-dapp-on-tEVM.md

-# Smart Contracts Overview

-_**The purpose of this document is to help you with launching your existing Ethereum dapp on Telos, get the basics of Telos Platform and how it works.**_
+# DApps on Telos EVM

-# Launch Your Ethereum dApp on Telos
+# Launch Your Ethereum DApp on Telos

 ## Overview